Geography of Sydney: Ecology

 Parts of the North Shore and Northern Suburbs are filled with decorative street trees, including those with autumn foliage, earning the region the nickname "The Leafy North Shore".

 The predominant plant communities in the Sydney region are grassy woodlands, which are open woodlands scattered with sclerophyllous shrubs and sparse grass in the understory.
 Wet and dry sclerophyll forest exist in some pockets, with heathlands and temperate/subtropical rainforests occurring in a few areas as well, thus making the Sydney region have distinct biomes.
 Dry sclerophyll forests, reminiscent of Mediterranean forests, are the most widespread forest type in the region, which occur sporadically in the Cumberland Plain and would feature dry, eucalyptus woodland.
 On the other hand, wet sclerophyll forests, which fall under temperate forests, have narrow, relatively tall, dense trees with a lush, moist understorey of fleecy shrubs and tree ferns.
 They are found in the cooler, wetter areas such as Northern Suburbs, Forest District, North Shore and in the Blue Mountains.

 Sclerophyll forests developed as a result of the extreme age of the continent combined with Aboriginal fire use.
 Deep weathering of the crust leached chemicals out of the rock, leaving Australian soils deficient in nutrients.
 The sandstone is the basis of the nutrient-poor soils found in Sydney that developed over millennia and 'came to nurture a brilliant and immensely diverse array of plants'.
 As plants cannot afford to lose leaves to herbivores when nutrients are scarce, they defend their foliage with toxins.
 In eucalypts, these toxins give the bush its distinctive smell.
 It has been calculated that around 98,000 hectares of native vegetation remains in the Sydney metropolitan area, about half of what is likely to have been existing at the time of European arrival.

 Bushfires semi-circling Sydney in a phenomenon known as "ring of fire".

 Because the Sydney metropolitan area is encircled by a large area of bushland and forest to the north, west and south of its peripheries, bushfires can ring the region during intense bushfire seasons; this natural phenomenon that surrounds Sydney has been labelled "ring of fire".

 According to the Senseable City Lab at the Massachusetts Institute of Technology (MIT), which measures urban canopy cover in the world's most prominent cities, the Sydney area had a Green View Index of 25.9% – This represents the total percentage of the city covered by urban trees.
 Tying with Vancouver at that percentage, Sydney is the third prominent city in the world with the most trees after Tampa (36.1%), Singapore (29.3%) and Oslo (28.8%), respectively.
+The City of Sydney has committed to planting at least five million trees by 2030 as part of a strategy to increase urban tree canopy by 40%.